RichieLee93/EDeR/README.md

  # Citing us

-If you feel the datasets helpful, please cite:
+If you feel the dataset helpful, please cite:

 ```
 We will upload the paper to arXiv soon.